matthewsegovia/MajoranaNeutrinoHunt/README.md

 The Master.py file combines all these parameters into one file.

 ## Reproducing the Code
 The data can be downloaded at this [link](https://zenodo.org/records/8257027).
 There are 25 different data files, and this data is not processed.
 In order to extract parameters from the data, download the raw data and run the Master.py script located in the src folder of the repository.
+The src folder also contains a parameter-functions folder with each parameter extraction function separately defined.
+Finally, the results folder contains the Majorana Data that has been processed by the Master.py script.

 ## Further Reading
 [Majorana Demonstrator Data Release Notes](https://arxiv.org/pdf/2308.10856)